Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Here’s why it makes a difference.
 Some things that happen in criminal court can be used in civil court, some cannot.

-• If you pay the ticket or otherwise plead guilty the other party can use this against you in a civil case.
+- If you pay the ticket or otherwise plead guilty, the other party can use this against you in a civil case.

-• If you fight the ticket and lose, this can be used against you in a civil case.
+- If you fight the ticket and lose, this can be used against you in a civil case.

-• If you plead “nolo contendere” and pay the ticket this cannot be used against you in a civil case.
+- If you plead “nolo contendere” and pay the ticket, this cannot be used against you in a civil case.

-• If you fight the ticket and win then this can be used by either side in the civil case.
+- If you fight the ticket and win, then either side can use this in the civil case.

 What If Someone Sues Me?

-If you have insurance – Your insurance policy obligates you to inform your insurance company if you are sued because of an auto accident.
+If you have insurance – Your insurance policy obligates you to inform your insurance company if you are sued for an auto accident.
 You should do it!
 Your insurance company will provide you with an attorney, but only up to the limits of your liability policy.
 Their attorney will not help with traffic tickets.

 If you have no insurance – Get legal advice about how to proceed.